For hundreds of years, Egypt has been one of the most sought after countries in the world to visit.

 Founded by Alexander the Great, the city of Alexandria was the capital and most important city in Egypt for hundreds of years.

 With plenty of significant historical monuments and a range of other activities, Alexandria is a pleasant city to visit.

 9. Coffee Shop Sheesha and Tea

-Egyptian culture is to me extremely interesting.
+Egyptian culture is extremely interesting.

 One moment a person can be extremely aggressive, fighting for their rights on the road, and the next moment that same person may be chilling back with a cup of tea or coffee and puffing on a water pipe sheesha.